The Leadership and Talent Development Team

 Scott Barnard is an organizational development consultant in the Leadership and Talent Development division of OHR.
 He supports U of MN leaders primarily in the areas of change management, assessment tools such as 360-degree assessments), team building, and coaching.
 His extensive background in academic technology consultation and training provides a useful foundation for emerging 21st century organizational development practices.

 Marisa de la Rosa has many roles in Leadership and Talent Development.
 She supports the engagement initiative and maintains performance management and learning management in ULearn.
 She also facilitates training on the financial system and ULearn as well as develops new course curricula and materials.
 Marisa has a bachelor's degree from Augsburg College and nearly 15 years of experience in training, communications, and consulting.

-Amanda Wolford, PHR, has been an instructional designer and provides a mixture of technical training and course development activities in the area of the Human Resource Management System (HRMS).
+Amanda Wolford, PHR, SHRM-CP, is an instructional designer and provides a mixture of technical training and course development activities.
 Amanda joined OHR in 2006 and supported the 2008 Enterprise Financial System and 2015 Enterprise Systems Upgrade training rollouts.
-Her newest role in LTD as an onboarding specialist has Amanda developing new tools which focus on cultural conversations in the workplace for supervisors and new employees as well as New Employee Orientation.
+Her newest role in LTD has Amanda developing new programs and tools which focus on supervisory training, new employee orientation, and executive onboarding.
 Amanda holds a bachelor's degree in human resource development and a minor in human resources and industrial relations from the University of Minnesota.